dawsh2/ADMF-PC/docs/SYSTEM_ARCHITECTURE.md

 ### No Code Changes Required

-Add new strategies, indicators, or risk models without touching the codebase:
+Add new strategies, features, or risk models without touching the codebase:

 ```yaml
 # Add new ML strategy